 Trends by Type, Customer, Vendor, Geographic Location

 Trend focused KPIs help you understand the intricate details of your contracts.
 Examining these areas allows you to identify where, when, and how specific bottlenecks are occurring in the contracting cycle so that you can make decisions and changes to improve the structure of your contracts in specific departments or locations that are underperforming.
-Utilizing contract management software with automated reporting makes it easy to track these KPIs and run regular analysis on the details of your agreements.
+Utilizing CLM software with automated reporting makes it easy to track these KPIs and run regular analysis on the details of your agreements.

 Drilling down to the specific issues commonly found within certain types, customers, vendors, or regions provides the data needed to make decisions around improving company structure to create a more efficient workplace.